-For more information on Canoe Kayak Canada's Long Term Paddler Development for kayaking go to http://canoekayak.ca/english/content/whitewater
+For more information on Canoe Kayak Canada's Long Term Paddler Development for kayaking go to http://canoekayak.ca/english /content/whitewater

-Vision & Goals
+Goals

-AWA's vision is having 100 pools involved in kayaking is to expand the "bums in boats" to over 25,000 people each year once the program is fully engaged.
-The goal is to train 400 lifeguards, 100 pool managers and 100 teachers to run pool kayak programs.
+CKC's goal is to train 4000 lifeguards, 1000 pool managers and 1000 teachers to run pool kayak programs.
 Every one of these individuals will touch 20-50 children each year and introduce kayaking as part of the physical and aquatic literacy program at a young age.
 In addition to this, teens and adults will learn how to paddle.
+The outreach of getting 1000 pools involved in kayaking is to expand the "bums in boats" to over 250,000 people each year once the program is fully engaged.

-AWA will measure success in a variety of ways:
+CKC will measure success in a variety of ways:

-- 1. Number of pools visited and pool managers educated about kayak programming and the opportunities for revenue generation with minimal cost. - 2.
-Number of lifeguards trained and certified as Pool Kayak Instructors - 3.
+- 1. Number of pools visited and pool managers educated about kayak programming and the opportunities for revenue generation with minimal cost.
+Target for 1,000 Pools in Canada. - 2.
+Number of lifeguards trained and certified as Pool Kayak Instructors 1.
+Target for 4000 lifeguards certified as CKC-W Pool Kayak Instructor. - 3.
 Number of teachers that incorporate kayaking as part of their physical-aquatic literacy program in their classroom.
-Target for teachers in Grade 4-5-6 that use kayaking as part of their physical education program in school. - 4.
+Target for 1000 teachers in Grade 4-5-6 that use kayaking as part of their physical education program in school. - 4.
 Number of children that are introduced to kayaking and have an opportunity to try it in their swimming pool.
-Target is for children to learn to kayak each year.
-The goal of the AWA is to have every Grade 5/6 student in Alberta exposed to kayaking in their local pool by 2019. - 5.
+Target is for 150,000 children to learn to kayak each year.
+The goal of the CKC is to have every Grade 5 student in Canada exposed to kayaking in their local pool by 2016. - 5.
 Number of teens and adults that are introduced to kayaking and have an opportunity to try it in their local swimming pool.
-Target is for teens and adults to try kayaking at their local swimming pool. - 6.
+Target is for 100,000 teens and adults to try kayaking at their local swimming pool. - 6.
 Interest developed in the local swimming pool in elementary school will be transferred to after school programs that further engage participants in advanced kayaking skills.
 Those individuals that show a keen interest can then go on to a local club program that can take them out to open water and the river.
 Number of children, teens and adults that graduate from the pool onto the river to further develop their skill base and interest in the sport.
-Target is for 1 in 10 children, teens and adults to advance beyond the pool to a local club program. - Of the 2500 people that try a local club program and progress to the Developmentals level 1 in 10 will progress to the next level of Transformations meaning that 250 will try one of the competitive disciplines of kayaking (slalom, downriver, freestyle or polo)
+Target is for 1 in 10 or 25,000 children, teens and adults to advance beyond the pool to a local club program. - Of the 25,000 people that try a local club program and progress to the Developmentals level 1 in 10 will progress to the next level of Transformations meaning that 2,500 will try one of the competitive disciplines of kayaking (slalom, downriver, freestyle or polo)

-Most importantly however is the children exposed to CanoeKayak Canada's kayak program will be find a new opportunity for physical activity that does not involve running, will be well prepared to handle other watercraft in the future and be safe on the water.
+Most importantly however is the children exposed to CanoeKayak Canada's kayak program will be find a new opportunity for physical activity and they will be well prepared to handle other watercraft in the future.